garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 ```

 ### R0 to R3
 When the CPU is interrupted, the hardware will store R0 to R3, the PC etc., onto the stack.
 It is automatic.
-In a function like `isr_svcall()` that wants to save the whole context then R4 to R11, etc., are saved.
-This means all the registered are saved.
-However, you may have noticed that when there is a switch from the _kernel_ to a _task_ via `__piccolo_pre_switch()` then this is software only (no SVC, no interrupt) and so R0 to R3 are not saved.
+The interrupt handler `isr_svcall()` needs to save __all__ the registers (the whole context) so it saves R4 to R11, etc. This means all the registered are saved.
+However, you may have noticed that when there is a switch from the _kernel_ to a _task_ via `__piccolo_pre_switch()` then this is software only (no SVC instruction, no interrupt) and so the kernel's R0 to R3 are not saved on the main stack.
 The reason is that the calling ARM calling convention (when you call a function) states that R0 to R3 are scratch registers and you can't rely on their contents after a branch to another bit of code.
-So R0 to R3 don't need to be saved as the C compiler knows not to rely on the value of those registers after a function call, and invoking `piccolo_yield()` (when the user task is saved to the PSP stack) is a function call!
+So R0 to R3 don't need to be saved as the C compiler knows not to rely on the value of those registers after a function call, and invoking `__piccolo_pre_switch()` is a function call!

 ## Typical sequence of events